vanoudh/notes/dsn.md

 Dropout regularization:

-- Set activations to 0 with probability 1-keep_prob
+- Set activations to 0 with probability R
-- Divide the remaining activations by keep_prob to compensate the drop in average prediction
+- Divide the remaining activations by 1-R to compensate the drop in average activation
-- keep_prob can be lower on larger layers more prone to overfitting
+- R can be higher on larger layers more prone to overfitting
-- only at training time
+- Only at training time
 - Very useful in computer vision
 - Makes the cost / step graph harder to analyse

 Early stopping:

-- Stop when dev set error starts to increase
+- Stop when dev error starts to increase
 - Acts as regularization (weights stay close to the linear zone)
 - Mixes optimization and regularization that are normally independant